Christopher Slatore, MD, MS

 - The senior investigator for a multi-society survey of clinicians’ opinions on treatment for Stage I lung cancer.

-- Information Matters: A Prospective, Qualitative Study of Clinicians Caring for Patients with Early-Stage Non-Small Cell Lung Cancer presented at the 58th Annual Meeting of the American Society for Radiation Oncology (ASTRO).
+- Information Matters: A Prospective, Qualitative Study of Clinicians Caring for Patients with Early-Stage Non-Small Cell Lung Cancer was presented at the 2016 ASTRO Annual Meeting.

 - Speaker in the Treatment of Early Stage and Screen-Detected Lung Cancer: A Pro/Con Debate scientific symposium at the 2016 American Thoracic Society International Conference.